ankitects/faqs/src/requesting-a-refund-for-ankimobile.md

 give us any ability to confirm you've made a purchase, or to initiate a refund.
 For this reason, any refund requests need to be made to Apple directly.

-Please note that refunds are at Apple's discretion.
+Please note that except when required by law, refunds are at Apple's discretion.
 If it's your first time requesting a refund, there's a good chance they'll refund your money, but this is not guaranteed.

 Please see the following page for more information: